dicer2000/CS4760_Monitor/README.md

 There were some items I didn't understand about the project's operation.
 Based on the feedback I did receive, I made these assumptions:

-1. Per my 2/27 conversation with Dr. Bhatia, Consumers will be created in response to new products waiting to be consumed.
-They will do their job, then terminate.
+1. Per my 2/27 conversation with Dr. Bhatia, the specified number of Producers and Consumers will be created and both will loop until the termination command (either timeout or Ctrl-C).

 2. The queue that holds the Producer's products will be limited in size due to the use of Shared Memory, which does not lend itself well to dynamic templates.
 So, I'm implementing it as a circular queue (or ring buffer).
 The whole shared memory will look like this (I think):
 ```